woloski/nodeonazure-blog/articles/browsing-blobs-within-a-container-using-the-azure-node-sdk.markdown

 ## Using directories approach

 You can filter the results of the **listBlob** operation by setting the **prefix** and **delimiter** parameters.
 The first one is used, as its name claims, to return only the blobs whose names begin with the value specified.
-The delimiter has two purposes: to skip from the result those blobs whose names contains the delimiter and to include a **BlobPrefix** element in the [REST API](http://msdn.microsoft.com/en-us/library/windowsazure/dd135734.aspx) response body.
+The delimiter has two purposes: to skip from the result those blobs whose names contains the delimiter, and to include a **BlobPrefix** element in the [REST API](http://msdn.microsoft.com/en-us/library/windowsazure/dd135734.aspx) response body.
-This element will act as a placeholder for all blobs whose names begin with the same substring up to the appearance of the delimiter, and will be used to simulate a directory hierarchy (we can recover the folders from there).
+This element will act as a placeholder for all blobs whose names begin with the same substring up to the appearance of the delimiter, and will be used to simulate a directory hierarchy (the folders will be listed there).

 	var azure  = require('azure');